 The tiles should be thoroughly washed down with clean water after all of the paint has been removed.

 If adequate ventilation is unavailable, or the paint stripping is to take place in a confined or public area, ‘Langlow’s Strip Away’ is an effective and safe substitute for ‘Nitromors’.
 It is also water based and gives off no toxic fumes.
 However it is an alkaline substance based on Sodium Hydroxide.
 Therefore careful and thorough neutralisation, using acetic acid, of the tile work must take place after paint removal to prevent an alkaline residue forming on the surface of the tiles when dry.

 Safe removal of damaged historic tile from walls or floor

-This process will assist in aiding removal of damaged historic tile in readiness for replacement with new, without incurring further damage to other surrounding historic tile in the process.
+This process will assist removal of damaged historic tile in readiness for replacement with new, avoiding further damage to other surrounding historic tile in the process, if carried out correctly.

 Grouting material in historic tile schemes, dating from the Victorian era, is almost always made up of the same cement based mortar used to fix the tiles to the substrate, it is therefore usually very strong and will have bonded adjacent tiles together to the extent that they have, to all intents and purposes, become one object.